TosbackCgusBridge-Bot/CGUs-versions/Mint/Legal Information.md

 Attn: Legal Department - Copyright Agent
 Intuit Inc.
-2632 Marine Way, MS2700
+2632 Marine Way, MS2675
-Mountain View, CA 94039
+Mountain View, CA 94043
 Telephone: (650) 944-6000
 Fax: (650) 944-5656
-Email: copyright@intuit.com Risk of Loss
+Email: copyright \[at\] intuit.com Risk of Loss

 All items purchased and shipped from Intuit are fulfilled pursuant to a shipment contract between Intuit and our carriers.
 This means that both the risk of loss and title for such items pass to you upon our delivery of the items to the carrier.

 Licensing and Support

-For licensing and product support related inquiries, please refer to www.intuit.com/support.
+For licensing and product support related inquiries, please refer to Intuit Support.

+ProAdvisor Inquiries

+For questions related to the ProAdvisor Program, please contact ProAdvisor Support.

+IPP Inquiries

+For questions related to the Intuit Partner Platform program, please contact Developer Support

+Other Help

+Please see Contact Us